czb135/DS440-FinalProject/README.md

+# DS440 Final Project
-"This is the project for DS440 class.
-House Price prediction system."
+This is the final project for PSU DS400

+## Requirement
+Front end: HTML Bootstrap
+Back end: Django